 Atlantic City was in a sense untouchable by Prohibition.
 The idea that booze was illegal was ignored and the sale continued.
 Johnson himself once said,

 "We have whisky, wine, women, song and slot machines.
 I won't deny it and I won't apologize for it.
 If the majority of the people didn't want them, they wouldn't be profitable and they would not exist."

-Soon his lack of apologize caught up to him.
+Soon his lack of apologies caught up to him, like many famous moonshiners of his day.
 He was tried and convicted for tax evasion.
 Although on Boardwalk Empire his character was murdered, the real story was Johnson lived to be eighty-five.

 2. William Frederick McCoy

 Who's "The Real McCoy"?
 That would be William Frederick McCoy.
 Also known as "Bill", he somewhat stumbled upon the bootlegging business as a sailor.
 During Prohibition, he was running a freight business with his brother.
 As land transportation was becoming more popular they found their business failing.
 Needing to make some money, they got into the rum running business.
 After their first shipment from the Bahamas to Savannah, Georgia proved to be highly profitable, McCoy was in.

 There was one problem, if the famous moonshiner was going to bootleg across the open seas he was going to need his own vessel.
 That's when he bought the 130-foot boat, the Arethusea.
 Outfitted with a speedy auxiliary motor and a concealed machine gun below deck, the boat was ready to haul all the contraband they could stow.